 The Avalanche Skills Training Level 2 Course will provide an intermediate to advanced level decision-making framework that includes multiple days in the field.
 The prerequisite for this course is the AST 1.
 If your prior training is dated or from outside Canada and you’re not sure whether to sign up for the AST 1 or 2, please contact Keith to discuss.
 Prior to the course start, please:

-- Make yourself familiar with the Avalanche Canada Website.
-(In particular, please check the latest Bulletin for our region, the Kootenay Boundary.
-In addition you might be interested in the “Learn” tab of the website which includes an Online Avalanche Tutorial.)
+- Make yourself familiar with the Avalanche Canada website.
+In particular, please check the latest Bulletin for our region, the Kootenay Boundary.

-- Look at the Equipment List.
+- Review the Equipment List.
 It is your responsibility to have all the gear in working order before the course starts.
-If the gear is new to you (ex. skins, touring bindings, snowshoes, etc) please take the time to become familiar with its use before we head into the field.

 - All students are required to sign a waiver at the beginning of day one of the course.
 You can review a copy of the Waiver under Student Resources.